ElisVoid333/VR_Tactile/ReadMe.txt

+# VR Tactile Test #
+To run the scene, open the project in the correct Unity version and open the scene Assets/VRexperiment/VRSeriousTest-v11.
+The left controller should be attached to a mug.
+There should be a set of image in the project that show the controllers intended orientation in the mug.

+Hacked together with the following assets for Prof. Teather's VR class Winter 2023 Rodolfo Cossovich
+Andrew Thompson
+Shagha Kalantari

+And later update by Jay Henderson and Elis Joynes.

+## Tech requirements:
+    - Unity 2021.3.21f1 with an Oculus Quest 2 (Dev mode) to run tethered
+    - Oculus XR Plugin 3.2.3
+    - OpenXR Plugin 1.6.0
+    - XR Hands 1.1.0
+    - XR Interaction Toolkit 2.3.0 with Starter Assets and Hands Interaction Demo samples installed
+    - XR Hands 1.1.0 with HandVisualizer sample installed
+    - TextMeshPro 3.06
+    - Ardity 1.1.0 (unused in the latest version)

+## Description ##
 This project is used to test how people respond to different interaction methods.
 There is a desk with a mug and on the left side and the user is meant to try picking it up and placing it on the plane to their right on the desk.